 Mikayla is currently working in the Domestic Gas area of the Karratha Gas Plant.

-Woodside employee, Luke Caldwell, who graduated from an instrumentation electrical apprentice apprenticeship in 2010, also attended the awards night but in a different capacity.
+Woodside employee, Luke Caldwell, who graduated from an electrical instrumentation apprenticeship in 2010, also attended the awards night but in a different capacity.

 Luke has worked both offshore and onshore as a maintenance technician and six months ago, moved into a training role at the Production Academy.